WENYIRENZHAO/max30102-signal-characterization/README.md

 The goal is not to develop a clinical heart-rate monitor.
 Instead, the goal is to characterize how raw red and infrared readings from a MAX30102 sensor change under different measurement conditions.

+## Current Progress

+The original project focuses on MAX30102 raw red and infrared signal characterization.
+Since the MAX30102 hardware setup is still being restored, the current completed work focuses on validating the MPU6050 roll-angle measurement as a supporting step for future motion-related analysis.

+The current report is available here:

+- `manuscript/report.md`

+In this preliminary experiment, I tested five static tilt setups, calculated the physical reference angles from measured height and base values, and compared them with MPU6050 `RollRaw` readings from the Arduino serial monitor.
+The results showed that the readings were stable within each condition, while the error increased at larger tilt angles.
+This suggests that the MPU6050 can be useful for basic motion or tilt tracking, but the physical setup and alignment still matter.

 ## Project Goals

 - Collect raw red and infrared data from a MAX30102 sensor